bokshi-gh/brainfuck-interpreter/README.md

 cd brainfuck-interpreter
 ```

-2. Run the interpreter with a Branfuck file:
+2. Run the interpreter with a Brainfuck file:

 ```bash
 python interpreter.py test.bf